Dimitri-Steffanoni/spring-boot-kafka-app/README.md

 ## Testing the Kafka Integration

 The tutorial concludes with instructions on testing the integration.
 This involves creating a REST controller with an endpoint to send messages using the `MessageProducer`.
-By sending a POST request to this endpoint, users can observe the message being sent to the Kafka topic and subsequently received and processed by the configured consumer.
+By sending a POST request to this endpoint: http://localhost:8080/send?message=Hello_Kafka, users can observe the message being sent to the Kafka topic and subsequently received and processed by the configured consumer.

 ## Conclusion